 Yogurt is full of calcium and protein.
-Use only yogurts that are plain, sugar-free and with active bacteria.
+Use only yogurts that are plain, sugar-free, and with active bacteria.
 Yogurt is a great way to build up the flora in your dog’s intestines.
-A spoonful of yogurt added to their food, is a good way to motivate a dog whose appetite is what it should be.
-Freeze it…they’ll love it.
+A spoonful of yogurt added to their food is an excellent way to motivate a dog whose appetite isn’t what it should be.
+Freeze it.
+They’ll love it.

 Cottage cheese, as with yogurt, is full of calcium and proteins.
-A spoonful mixed in with their food, will get their attention and make them members of “The Clean Bowl Club!”
+A spoonful mixed with their food will get their attention and make them members of “The Clean Bowl Club!”

-Unless your dog is on a raw diet, eggs, an excellent source of protein, should be cooked.
-Don’t throw out the shells…they are good for your dog!
+Unless your dog is on a raw diet, eggs, an excellent protein source, should be cooked.
+Don’t throw out the shells; they are good for your dog!

-Dogs like carrots sliced, diced or julienned.
-They are a terrific source of fiber and loaded with vitamins and minerals your dog needs for healthy skin, coat and digestion.
+Dogs like carrots sliced, diced, or julienned.
+They are a terrific fiber source and loaded with vitamins and minerals your dog needs for healthy skin, coat, and digestion.

-Green and yellow beans also make great filler when mixed in with their regular food, for that dog who is always hungry, but can afford to lose a pound or three.
+Green and yellow beans also make great filler when mixed with their regular food for that dog who is always hungry but can afford to lose a pound or three.

-Again, don’t over do with the veggies.
-Your dog may not like all of them, but most dogs will like at least one or two.
+Again, don’t overdo the veggies.
+Your dog may not like them, but most dogs will want at least one or two.

-Try giving your pet: broccoli, carrots, cauliflower, green/yellow beans, lettuce, kale, parsley, peas, pumpkin/squash (remove seeds), red/green peppers, and sweet potato/yams.
+Try giving your dog broccoli, carrots, cauliflower, green/yellow beans, lettuce, kale, parsley, peas, pumpkin/squash (remove seeds), red/green peppers, and sweet potato/yams.

-Apples should be washed well, but leave the skin on; it’s an anti-oxidant.
-Apples have oodles of vitamin A and C. They are an excellent source of fiber, and they “crunch.”
+Apples should be washed well, but leave the skin on; it’s an antioxidant.
+Apples have oodles of vitamins A and C. They are an excellent source of fiber, and they “crunch.”
 Smear some peanut butter on the slices for added protein.
 Do not feed your dog the apple seeds because they contain arsenic.

-Pineapple is a tasty frozen, fresh or canned treat.
-Pineapples contain vitamin A, fiber, potassium, phosphorous, iron and manganese.
+Pineapple is a tasty frozen or fresh treat.
+Pineapples contain vitamin A, fiber, potassium, phosphorous, iron, and manganese.

 Fish – fresh or canned

-Omega-3 fatty acids are found in fish caught in cold water.
-Always be sure to cook fish before feeding it to your dog because some fresh fish carry parasites.
+Fish caught in cold water contains Omega-3 fatty acids.
+Always cook fish before feeding it to your dog because some fresh fish carry parasites.
 Make sure you remove all the bones.

-A little canned salmon, mackerel or tuna are a good way to make a boring, dry meal interesting and healthier.
+A little canned salmon, mackerel, or tuna are an excellent way to make a dull, dry meal exciting and healthier.

 Brown and white rice, bulgar and cooked oatmeal offer an excellent option for adding carbohydrates for energy, especially if your dog has wheat allergies.